PoC vs Prototype vs MVP: What Startups Need to Know

 what is prototype

-Questions That Can Be Asked For Prototype
+Questions That Can Be Asked Under Prototype

-Key Features of Prototype
+Key Features of Prototype:

 • User Interaction Testing: Prototypes allow businesses to test user flows and interaction design.